Flight Cancellation Compensation

 Passenger Rights in Case of Flight Cancellation

-In this stressful scenario, it is critical to understand your rights as a passenger under EU Regulation 261/2004.
-The regulation includes essential safety measures to guarantee that the airline does not leave you stranded and out of money.
+In this stressful situation, it is very important to understand your rights as a passenger under EU Regulation 261/2004.
+The Regulation includes basic safety measures, such as:

 When Are You Entitled to Flight Cancellation Compensation?

-A useful tip: Before claiming compensation, check your email inbox’s “spam” or “clutter” folders, since airline notices (e.g., cancellation ones) may get up there mistakenly.
+Just in case, keep in mind this useful tip: before claiming flight cancellation compensation, check your email inbox’s “spam” or “clutter” folders, since airline notices (e.g., cancellation ones) may get up there mistakenly.

 • Bad weather;